simpledotorg/simple-server/doc/wiki/dashboard-audit.md

 + Is not deleted
 + Is hypertensive
 + Is not dead
-+ Has at least one of the following: An appointment created, A drug refilled, A blood sugar taken
++ Has at least one of the following in the last 3 months: An appointment created, A drug refilled, A blood sugar taken
 + Doesn't have a BP recorded within the last 3 months

 *Sample SQL query*